ravikiranj/discourse-sso-python-ldap/README.md

 * Flow
   * User clicks "Log In"
   * Discourse redirects you to "https://my-sso-url?sso=SOMETHING&sig=ANOTHER-THING"
   * You redirect the user to login screen, verify the auth.
-On success, redirect the user base to discourse
+On success, redirect the user back to discourse